 (2) Represents dividends declared and paid to participating policyholders during the calendar year and excludes the change in provisions for any future dividends.
 (3) IFRS 9 and IFRS 17 were adopted effective January 1, 2023.
+As a result, Total Balance Sheet Capital as of that date was \$1,695 million (\$1,218 million in

+IFRS 9 and IFRS 17 were adopted effective January 1, 2023.
 As a result, Total Balance Sheet Capital as of that date was \$1,695 million (\$1,218 million in policyholders' equity plus \$478 million in contractual service margin).

 (4) Capital resources represents the sum of adjusted policyholders' equity, surplus allowances, and effective January 1, 2023, contractual service margins attributable to non-segregated businesses.
 The capital requirement is the base solvency buffer as per the Life Insurance Capital Adequacy Test (LICAT) guideline issued by the Office of the Superintendent of Financial Institutions (OSFI).
+As a mutual we provide financial security differently by focusing exclusively on our clients.